 You’ll also want to review the performance of your ads’ keywords to determine which ones convert to the most clicks and sales and should be used in future campaigns.
-You can review your keyword performance metrics by visiting the “All Sponsored Products Campaign” page, selecting a campaign, selecting an ad group, and viewing the Keywords subsection.
+You can check your keyword performance metrics by visiting the “All Sponsored Products Campaign” page, selecting a campaign, selecting an ad group, and viewing the Keywords subsection.

 Reviewing the performance of your ads and keywords gives you control over your ad spend.
-It provides the insights you need to ensure that your campaigns are leading to greater product exposure and sales.
+It provides the insights you need to ensure your campaigns are leading to greater product exposure and sales.

-Boost Your Business With Amazon PPC
+Boost your business with Amazon PPC

 On Amazon, it’s not enough to sell a great product — there’s simply too much competition to rely on your merchandise’s quality for sales.
 You have to find a way to make your product highly visible to attract buyers in this crowded marketplace.
-The easier it is to find your items, the more likely it is that you’ll make a sale.
+The easier it is to find your items, the more likely it is you’ll make a sale.